 Although they’re odd, these superstitions and bizarre traditions set hockey apart from all else.

-This may be a generalization, but hockey players seem to be the nicest of the professional athletes.
+This may be a generalization, but hockey players seem to be the nicest professional athletes.
 They may act tough on the ice, but they’re giant teddy bears off the ice.

 It’s common to hear of players from across the league performing little acts of kindness.
 Last year a group of Boston Bruins players dressed up as characters from Disney’s Frozen and visited the Boston Children’s Hospital.
-The Colorado Avalanche’s Matt Duchene purchased a jersey for an 11-year-old girl who was bullied at school.
-Charlie Coyle of the Minnesota Wild made a young boy’s day just by waving at him during warmups.
+Former Colorado Avalanche Matt Duchene purchased a jersey for an 11-year-old girl who was bullied at school.
+Charlie Coyle, formerly of the Minnesota Wild, made a young boy’s day just by waving at him during warmups.

 Both on and off the ice, hockey players make this sport the greatest of them all.
 If you didn’t believe it before, you should now: Hockey is the greatest sport on earth.